-In the first instance, concerns should be brought to the attention of the relevant department DSO or SSM in writing.
-The SSM is Matthew Dixon who can be contacted via email at awigley@thehivelondon.com.
+In the first instance, concerns should be brought to the attention of the Club's DSO either verbally or in writing.
+THE HIVE FOUNDATIONS DSO is Sian Osmond who can be contacted via email at sosmond@thehivefoundation.com.
 The concern needs to be as specific as possible including the reason for the concern, an outline of the issue, the history or background, any names, dates and locations where possible.

 The earlier an individual expresses a concern, the easier it is for someone to take prompt and efficient action.
-Although the whistle-blower is not expected to prove the truth of an allegation, they will need to demonstrate to the department's DSO that there are sufficient grounds for their concern.
+Although the whistle-blower is not expected to prove the truth of the allegation, they will need to demonstrate to the club's DSO that there are sufficient grounds for their concern.